Thertzlor/Revenant/README.md

 - Easily integrate custom lua functions.

 ## Designed to be user friendly:
-- Fully featured linter and type checker.
+- Fully featured linter and type checker for all macro commands and option values.
 Don't lose control of your mouse because of typos.
 - VSCode integration with intellisense and detailed annotations.

 ## Full Concurrency: